TREASURY MANAGEMENT

 - Establishes a new standard description for credit Entries with a Standard Entry Class code of PPD for payment of wages, salaries, and similar types of compensation.

-- The Company Entry Description must contain the word PAYROLL in first seven (7) characters of the field.
+- The Company Entry Description must contain the word PAYROLL in the first seven (7) characters of the field.

 - Entries with this description make no representation or warranty to the RDFI or to the Receiver regarding the Receiver’s employment status.